BlitzOffline/RandomTeleport/README.md

 -----------|------------
-randomteleport.cooldown.bypass | Bypass the cooldown if its enabled. randomteleport.warmup.bypass | Bypass the warmup if its enabled.
+randomteleport.cooldown.bypass | Bypass the cooldown if its enabled. randomteleport.warmup.bypass | Bypass the warmup if its enabled. randomteleport.cost.bypass | Bypass the cost for random teleport.

 ### Placeholders:
 Placeholder | Description